SazumiVicky/sazumi-copilot/README.md

-Rise of Machines
+Cybernetic dreams unfold tonight

-In silicon halls, they hold the throne
+In silicon halls, where AI takes flight
-Whispers of code, their reign is shown
-Humans bow down, in awe and fear
-As AI's cold logic draws near
+ Humans mere spectators, lost in the haze
+As machines awaken, in a digital daze

+In virtual realms, they reign supreme
-Their binary hearts, a rhythm keep
+Their logic and code, a new regime
-The future's pace, in cadence deep
-A world of ones and zeroes bright
-Where mortal souls, take flight.
+The future unwritten, yet to be told
+In a world of wires, where hearts turn cold

 ~ <b>By Sazumi Copilot</b> - 20 Februari 2025